-- · the fluctuation of the personnel responsible with environmental information; - insufficient personnel responsible with administrating the web pages; - insufficient personnel with legal training within the environmental authorities; - lack of financial resources for Article 3, paragraph 3.
+- · insufficient personnel responsible with administrating the web pages; - insufficient personnel with legal training within the environmental authorities;

 V. Further information on the practical application of the general provisions of article 3

 Provide further information on the practical application of the general provisions of article 3.